 Keeping your house during bankruptcy in Ontario

-However, if the amount of equity in your home is greater than $10,000, you can actually buy the equity back from your Trustee (as it now technically belongs to them to repay your debts).
+If the amount of equity in your home is greater than $10,000, it technically belongs to your Licenced Insolvency Trustee.
+They will use this to repay your debts, but you can buy the equity back.
 This will be spread over an agreed-upon period of time so that you can keep your house.
 If you can’t afford to buy the equity back from the house, then you may have to sell or refinance it.

 Keeping your car during bankruptcy in Ontario

-In Ontario, there is a bankruptcy exemption for a motor vehicle to the value of $6,600.
+During bankruptcy in Ontario, keeping your car depends on a few factors.
+There is a bankruptcy exemption for a motor vehicle to the value of $6,600.
 This means that if the value of your car is less than $6,600, then it will not be seized as part of your bankruptcy proceedings.

 If your car is financed or leased, then you can still keep your car during bankruptcy as long as you keep paying your car payments.